biabrasil/About-Me/README.md

 - 👋 Hi, I’m @biabrasil
-- 👀 I’m interested in Artificial Intelligence and Creativity, Design and Birding.
+- 👀 I'm a Software Developer with 4 years of experience.
+I've been a Generalist for the entirety of my career, and I'm looking towards specializing now :)
-- ✨ My stack is React, React Native, JSX, JavaScript, CSS, Tailwind CSS and C#
+- ✨ My stack is React, React Native, JSX, JavaScript, CSS, Tailwind CSS
 - 🌱 I’m currently learning Next.js, Typescript
 - 💞️ I’m looking to collaborate on new projects as a Frontend Developer or Full Stack Developer
 - 📫 How to reach me: Send me an e-mail at bbia20@outlook.pt